-Quarterly earnings per share are based on the weighted average number of shares outstanding during the quarter.
+Quarterly income per share is based on the weighted average number of shares outstanding during the quarter.
 Because of changes in the number of shares outstanding during the quarters due to the exercise of stock options and issuance of common stock, the sum of quarterly earnings per share may not equal earnings per share for the year.